Skip to main content

 • Oxygen therapy

-• Medications including benzodiazepines and cyproheptadine that help counteract the effects of excess serotonin
+• Medications, including benzodiazepines and cyproheptadine, that help counteract the effects of excess serotonin

-These treatments can help your symptoms get better, and to minimize the effects of serotonin in your body.
-Treatment is important because severe cases of serotonin syndrome are a medical emergency and can occasionally cause death.
+Treatment is important because severe cases of serotonin syndrome are a medical emergency.
+Serotonin syndrome can also occasionally cause death.

 How long does serotonin syndrome last?